amoeller-cs/PersonalWebsite/README.md

 # Class:
 Made for: https://johnguerra.co/classes/webDevelopment_fall_2020/
 # Project Objective:
-Design a website to act as a resume and portfolio.
+Design and implement a website to act as a resume and portfolio.
 # Instructions to build:
   Download files from Github\
   Install Node\